Scaffolding Cost

 How can I tell when it is best practice to hire scaffolding as opposed to using a ladder to access a roof for DIY work?
 Is it related to the extent of the work?
 How about the height of the house?
 Are there any other factors I should consider?

-"Yes height of the work, and health and safety, need to make sure everyone is safe completing the work, and doing the work off a scaffolding will ensure the work is completed to a high standard, instead off a ladder"
+"Yes, height of the work, and health and safety, need to make sure everyone is safe completing the work, and doing the work off a scaffolding will ensure the work is completed to a high standard, instead of a ladder."

 When you hire scaffolding, you will be charged based on several factors.
-You will have to pay for the hire of your scaffolding as well as to have it put up and taken down, combined with the type of job you need the scaffolding for means that scaffolding hire costs vary a lot.
+You will have to pay for the hire of your scaffolding, as well as to have it put up and taken down, combined with the type of job you need the scaffolding for, which means that scaffolding hire costs vary a lot.

 In most cases, you will pay per week that you hire the scaffolding for.
 The following tables should give you a good idea of how much it will cost to hire scaffolding for your project.

 When you hire scaffolding, you will do so for a fixed-term period.
-Usually, six or eight weeks is the minimum term.
-The following gives you an indication of the total cost for a range of scenarios.
+Usually, 6 or 8 weeks is the minimum term.
+The following gives you an indication of the total cost for a range of scenarios:

 Scenario Cost of 6-week hire Cost of 8-week hire